Hanchenli/Hanchenli.github.io/_pages/about.md

 I am a 1st year PhD student at [UCB Sky Lab](https://sky.cs.berkeley.edu/) advised by Prof. Ion Stoica and Prof. Joseph Gonzalez.
 My current research focus lies broadly in **systems** and **AI**.
 Previously, I graduated from University of Chicago with BS in Math and CS (both honors), mainly working with Prof. Junchen Jiang.

-I write about technology, business, and society at my cute blog [site](https://hanchenli.github.io/blog/).
+I write about technology, business, and society at my blog [site](https://hanchenli.github.io/blog/).
 The best way to follow me is on Twitter or Linkedin!

 In previous life, I was the first employee of Tensormesh (creator of LMCache), where I led Product and Growth in the beginning.
 I was one of the very first people to optimize KV cache reuse beyond GPU HBM for LLMs (The Cache papers).